Standards of Appropriate Conference Behaviour

 i) Deviation from this Policy requires prior written approval of the Science Atlantic Board.

-This Policy will be reviewed by the Science Atlantic Board no less than every five years.
+ii) This policy will be reviewed by the Science Atlantic Board no less than every five years.

 Revised April 2018